About

 Experiences

-South-Interactive was a small development studio with a focus on Front-End.
+South-Interactive was a small development studio with a focus on frontend.
 This is where I took my first steps into the world of professional development.

-It was a time of great learning, in which I built a solid programming foundation and learned how to use frameworks such as Vue.js and Nuxt.js, versioning with Git, and fundamental principles of component-based methodology.
+Working in agile teams, I contributed to building user interfaces and integrating REST APIs.
+It was a period of intense learning where I built a solid programming foundation and got hands-on with frameworks such as Vue.js and Nuxt.js, versioning with Git, and the fundamental principles of component-based methodology.

 Skill and Technologies